 This is my single most important piece of advice.
 ALWAYS focus on the eyes.
 Doing this creates an emotive portrait and adds depth to your shot.
 If you have to take a bajillion photos – and you very likely will – make sure you get an image where the eyes are crisp and clear.

-If you remember from my previous blog post, I recommended doing the same thing with your kids!
-Getting down to eye level with your pet (or child) always adds an interest and intrigue because you'll see the world as they see it.
+Getting down to eye level with your pet always adds an interest and intrigue because you’ll see the world as they see it.
 This will give you the opportunity to capture them from a very unique perspective.
-We all know what your dog or cat looks like from above - this is how we always see them!
+We all know what your dog or cat looks like from above – this is how we always see them!
 So have some fun and switch it up.

 I also find that “magic words” work wonders.
 My dog gets SO excited when I say the word “lizard” because she loves hunting them!
 So if I say “lizard”, she immediately looks at me like OMG WHERE MC, TELL ME WHERE!
 And boom, I snap a photo.

 Using treats, toys and magic words are very important, but try not to get your pet TOO wound up as that will make taking their photo MUCH more difficult.
 It’s a tricky balance, but you can do it!

 Take photos when you know they aren’t looking.
 Then surprise them!